Metacognitive decision-making regarding throwing ability

 When attacking, one wants to score as many points as possible.
 If you are more skilled than the opponent, and you find yourself in a position to throw with a high probability of a hit, it is in your interest to take the shot.
 To find out whether an individual is able to determine their relative skill and probability of success, one can use data regarding throwing frequency and hit percentages.

 In theory, the more one throws, the lower the hit percentage.
 Each match has a given number of opportunities with different probabilities of making a hit.
-By only taking the best chances, one will end the match with only a few throws, which are likely hits.
-By taking additional chances, which will have inferior probabilities, one throws, and misses, more.
+By only taking the best chances, one will end the match with only a few throws, which are more likely to be hits.
+By taking additional chances, which will have progressively inferior probabilities, one throws and misses more.
 So, if one would plot the hit percentage against the throwing frequency (number of throws per minute), one would get a slightly negative slope, all else equal.
 However, since players are adaptable, they can choose to influence their throwing frequency based on their perceived hit percentage.

 Self-awareness